-The Silence of the Lambs turned 30 years old this week.
-The thriller premiered on Valentine’s Day in 1991.
+At the 2021 Oscars, Anthony Hopkin won the evening’s final award: best actor for his role in The Father.
+He is the oldest actor ever to win.
+Hopkins had been nominated five times previously, first for his performance in The Silence of the Lambs which turned 30 years old this year.
 That means it’s been three decades since Hannibal Lecter sidled into our collective consciousness as the most chilling villain of all time.
 It was Anthony Hopkins’ distinct performance in The Silence of the Lambs which first introduced us to a cannibal serial killer with such personality.
 The role was unforgettable and terrifying.
 As a suave sociopath, Lecter’s unique charm seeped through prison barriers and our movie screens alike.
-The psychological horror movie is still considered a career-best for Hopkins, who even won the Oscar for Best Actor at the 1992 Academy Awards.
+The psychological horror movie is still considered a career-best for Hopkins, who did win the best actor Oscar at that year’s 1992 Academy Awards.

 After all, who else could pull off a line like “I ate his liver with some fava beans and a nice Chianti…?”
 So it may shock you to learn that Hannibal Lecter only appeared on-screen for 16 minutes!
 Also, he and co-star Jodie Foster never even spoke!

 Dr. Hannibal Lecter is a talented psychiatrist turned cannibalistic serial killer.
 While imprisoned at the Baltimore State Hospital for the Criminally Insane, Lecter is consulted by FBI agents desperate for a window in the twisted minds they’re trying to catch.
 Enter Clarice Starling, played by a serious Jodie Foster.
 In an effort to track down Buffalo Bill, the serial killer at large, she seeks the help of Lecter.
 But not without ample warning.
 Lecter’s reputation makes an impression before he even appears on-screen for the first time.